yontartu/riddler/README.md

-# riddler_puzzles
+# Puzzles from FiveThirtyEight's Column "The Riddler"

-Python code to solve puzzles from 538's column The Riddler
+This repo stores Python code for 538's Riddler puzzles